The durable Lowe Alpine Airzone Centro 45+10 backpack is full of handy pockets and bungees for the organized trekker.

 The pack handles 35 pounds easily–but the tapered packbag restricts you from carrying any more than that.
 After trail testing, we kicked this pack around as desert car-camp baggage: It’s tough as nails.
 Downsides: Extra durability means extra weight, and the hydration hose port on the strap is too tight for many bite valves. $190; 3,300 cu. in.; 3 lbs.
 14 oz.
 Lowealpine.com

-Unbound-edge AirCore(tm) shoulder straps
+-Unbound-edge AirCore(tm) shoulder straps

-Front utility pocket with deluxe organizer
+-Front utility pocket with organizer keeps essentials handy

-Easy access V-loft pocket
+-Easy access V-Loft pocket

-Adjustable straps to fit any torso length
+-This pack’s straps adjust to fit any torso length

 Fabric: 600 Denier Polyester/ 420 Denier Double Dobby Nylon